 R. Oates (2006).
 Catholicism, conformity and the community in the Elizabethan diocese of Durham.
 NORTHERN HISTORY.
 43(1), pp.53-+.

 ROSAMUND.
-Oates (2017).
-Puritanism.
+Oates (2020).
+Encyclopedia of Renaissance Philosophy.
 M. Sgarbi.
 In: Encyclopedia of Renaissance Philosophy.
-Germany: Springer,
+Germany: Springer International Publishing,

 RB.
 Oates (2012).
 Elizabethan Histories of English Christian Origins.
 KV.
 Liere, S. Ditchfield, H. Louthan.
 In: Sacred History: Uses of the Christian Past in the Renaissance World.
 OUP Oxford,